Polyhydramnios occurs when too much amniotic fluid builds up during pregnancy. It is also called amniotic fluid disorder, or hydramnios.

 Your provider measures the size of your belly at every visit.
 This shows the size of your womb.
 If your womb is growing faster than expected, or it is larger than normal for your baby's gestational age, the provider may:

-If your provider finds a birth defect, you may need amniocentesis to test for a genetic defect.
+If your provider finds a birth defect, you may need amniocentesis to test for a genetic defect in your baby.

 Mild polyhydramnios that shows up later in pregnancy often doesn't cause serious problems.